-Irregular menstruation is a common problem among women between the age of 10-55.
-The regular period cycle is of 28 days; irregular periods is when the length of the cycle is more than 35 days.
+Many women all over the world suffer from the problems of delayed menstruation.
+It is a common issue between the age of 10-55.
+The regular menses cycle is of 28 days and the periods are considered irregular when the length of the cycle is more than 35 days.
 Many factors such as hormonal imbalance, thyroid disorders, liver disease, miscarriage, menopause, eating disorders, weight gain, weight loss or other health problems contribute to the occurrence of such a problem.
-Lifestyle habits such as smoking, alcohol abuse, excess consumptions of caffeine, certain medications and strenuous exercising can also cause such issues.
+Lifestyle habits such as smoking, alcohol abuse, excess consumption of caffeine, certain medications and strenuous exercising can also cause such issues.

 Ginger promotes better blood circulation and is also known for regulating periods and helping with cramps.
 Crush a knob of ginger and boil it for several minutes to make the tea.
 You can add sugar, honey or any other sweetener of your choice.
 Drinking this tea, a couple of times in a day can help induce menstruation.

 If you are stressing over a delayed period, try including herbs such as coriander and parsley in your diet.
 Drinking parsley juice or a decoction made by boiling coriander leaves and seeds in water help regularise your period.
 Indians have been using parsley for centuries to cure irregular menstruation.